lowRISC/style-guides/VerilogCodingStyle.md

-Note that although don't cares can be used to indicate possible optimization opportunities to the synthesis tool, it is debatable whether the gains in logic reduction are significant enough to outweigh the possible synthesis mismatch issues that the use of `X` literals may entail (especially with the gate-counts available in today's technologies).
+Note that although don't cares can be used to indicate possible optimization opportunities to the synthesis tool, it is debatable whether the gains in logic reduction are significant enough to outweigh the possible simulation/synthesis mismatch issues that the use of `X` literals may entail (especially with the gate-counts available in today's technologies).

 #### Catching errors where invalid values are consumed